 Curriculum: All planned didactic and clinical educational experiences under the direction of the college that facilitate student achievement of expected outcomes.

+Final Accrediting Action: A final determination by the Council regarding the accreditation or preaccreditation status of an institution or college.
+A final accrediting action is a decision made by the Council at the conclusion of any appeals process available to the institution or college under the Council's due process policies and procedures.

 Full-time Faculty: A full-time member of the faculty is considered to be anyone who has a contracted commitment for 32 hours or more per week.